Athens railway station: Metro

+Bus and trolleybus

+The station is also served by local and regional buses:

+Transport for Athens operates Lines 790, A10, A15, B10, B15 while OSE operates some services.

+The 1 Trolleybus also calls at the station.

+Note: All services are accessible from the forecourt.

+Station layout

 Upgrades

 The work comprises the construction of lines 1-6, part of the underground crossing providing a connection to all the platforms and the connection to “Larissa” station, of Attiko Metro S.A. as well as the inclusion of provisional sheds and E/M works at ground level.
 The works will be implemented without rail traffic interruption, with the electrified right half corridor of the Railway Station (Lines 7-10) in operation and the uninterrupted passenger access from the east (Diligianni street) and the west (Konstantinoupoleos street) secured.